The Pulse Blog

 Or maybe you’re part of a department in your company, with five co-workers, and you have the same concerns.

-So, you wonder, what’s the harm in sharing your passwords to company accounts?
+So, you wonder, what’s the harm in password sharing to company accounts?
 After all, you reason, your employees (or co-workers) are trustworthy and you have a good, strong relationship with them.
 And many hands make light work, right?

 A LinkedIn article reveals that sharing work passwords with coworkers is more common than we might think.
 The article references a SurveyMonkey study showing that 34 percent of workers share their passwords and accounts with colleagues.